JeremiahStephenson/SQLite_Custom/README.md

 ## Overview

-The purpose of this project is to use the Android NDK to create a custom version of SQLite to be embedded within an application and run on any Android device with Android 2.3 or later.
+The purpose of this project is to use the Android NDK to create a custom version of SQLite to be embedded within an application and run on any Android device with Android API 15 or later.
 This library can be further customized by adding additional SQLite tokenizers.

 ## Build